jeremydaly/lambda-api/README.md

 }
 ```

+For a full tutorial see [How To: Build a Serverless API with Serverless, AWS Lambda and Lambda API](https://www.jeremydaly.com/build-serverless-api-serverless-aws-lambda-lambda-api/).

 ## Why Another Web Framework?
 Express.js, Fastify, Koa, Restify, and Hapi are just a few of the many amazing web frameworks out there for Node.js.
 So why build yet another one when there are so many great options already?
 One word: **DEPENDENCIES**.